Slurpee: Promotions

-2012 has the Slurpee being sold at the Six Flags amusement parks chain in a marketing agreement to promote the product in 10 states.
+2012 had the Slurpee being sold at the Six Flags amusement parks chain in a marketing agreement to promote the product in 10 states.

-In Australia on 21 September 2011, customers could bring in their own cups (or container, regardless of size) and fill it full of Slurpee for only $2.60 (a portion of the price of a Super Slurpee) as long as it would fit through a cutout hole limiting the size.
+In Australia on September 21, 2011, customers could bring in their own cups (or container, regardless of size) and fill it full of Slurpee for only $2.60 (a portion of the price of a Super Slurpee) as long as it would fit through a cutout hole limiting the size.
 This did not stop people from receiving up to and above 5 liters of Slurpee for less than the price of a Super Slurpee.
 This event was known as Bring Your Own Cup Day.

-Since 11 April 2015, Bring Your Own Cup Day in U.S locations originally occurred once annually since 2022; semi-annually from 2016 to 2017.
+Since April 11, 2015, Bring Your Own Cup Day in U.S locations originally occurred once annually since 2022; semi-annually from 2016 to 2017.
 Slurpee fans could come in and enjoy any size cup, that fit through the cutout hole, for only $1.49 the first 2 years.
-This promotion occurred again on 19–20 August 2016 in honor of the Slurpee's 50th anniversary.
-It returned on 19–20 May 2017, but the price was $1.50 plus tax, and returned once more on 18–19 August.
+This promotion occurred again on August 19–20, 2016 in honor of the Slurpee's 50th anniversary.
+It returned on May 19–20, 2017, but the price was $1.50 plus tax, and returned once more on August 18–19.
 Late August 2022 saw its return, but is priced at $1.99 plus tax.
 There was no Bring Your Own Cup Day promotion in 2020-21.

-On 7 November 2015, 7-Eleven stores in the USA celebrated the giving season with Name Your Own Price Day for Small Slurpee drinks.
+On November 7, 2015, 7-Eleven stores in the USA celebrated the giving season with Name Your Own Price Day for Small Slurpee drinks.
 Net proceeds from all Large Slurpee purchases were donated to Feeding America to support local food banks.

 Since May 2018, as a result of the 7-Eleven - Sunoco LP agreement, existing Stripes Convenience Stores (now part of the 7-Eleven business portfolio) rebranded its Slush Monkey frozen beverage to the Slurpee brand.

-Since the rebranding, the 40 ounce Slurpee cup usually sold at 7-Eleven locations is absent from Stripes since the cup dispensers were designed for three sizes - S, M, and L.
+On April 30, 2025, 7-Eleven released the Kerplunk Kandy Grape Slurpee, as part of 7-Eleven and Punk Bunny Coffee’s partnership.
+This release included a promotional cup and straw.